Long-Term Breastfeeding Benefits

 For Mom

-• Decreases risk of breast cancer: The longer you breastfeed, the lower the risk.
-This applies to breastfeeding multiple children too!
+• Lowers risk of breast cancer: The longer you breastfeed, the greater the protection.

-• Reduces risk of ovarian and uterine cancer, type 2 diabetes, and high blood pressure.
+• Reduces risk of ovarian and uterine cancers, type 2 diabetes, and high blood pressure.

-• Lowers risk of osteoporosis, rheumatoid arthritis, and heart disease.
+• May lower risk of osteoporosis, rheumatoid arthritis, and heart disease.

 Reasons to Breastfeed.jpg